- Film Clips

-- Who do you think were the intended audience of these films?
+- Who do you think were the intended audience for these films?

 Filmmaking Group Activity

-Based on the two films, create a short documentary film relating to what you regard as Scottishness.
+Building on what you've learned from the two films, create a short documentary film relating to what you regard as Scottishness.

 - Focus on issues of Scottish identity from a variety of perspectives - include excerpts or information and perspectives from the interviews that you might conduct which highlight cross-cultural understandings

 - Examine one of the films closely, looking at what kind of camera shots are used and replicate this in your group giving it a contemporary twist.